 - Rapid progression of small hemorrhages under your skin

 - Sensitivity to light

 If you suspect that you or someone you know has meningitis, it should be treated as a medical emergency.
 Seek medical help immediately.

 Menactra is a new conjugate type vaccine (MCV4).

-Centers for Disease Control and Prevention (CDC) recommends that college freshmen living in residence halls be protected by vaccination with MCV4 (Menactra) as the preferred vaccine.
+Centers for Disease Control and Prevention (CDC) recommends that college freshmen living in residence halls (see policy Op10.06-1 Meningitis Vaccine for Students Living in University Housing) be protected by vaccination with MCV4 (Menactra) as the preferred vaccine.
 If Menactra is unavailable, then CDC reports that MPSV4 (Menomune) is an acceptable alternative.

 CDC reports that MCV4 (Menactra) has some advantage over MPSV4 (Menomune), including longer duration of protection expected in adolescents and adults.
 Also, previous scientific experience with conjugated types of vaccine raises the possibility that Menactra might reduce the amount of meningococcal bacteria carried by healthy people and might also produce a stronger immune response at re-exposure.